 The second (core) part of the thesis is formed of three chapters (6, 7, 8), followed by synthesis.

 Chapter 6 studies morphometric elements of urban form.
 It provides an overview of fundamental ones and method of their aggregation, both area-based and location-based.
-It discusses in detail the issue of the smallest spatial unit, leading to the proposal and later test of morphological tessellation, Voronoi-based partitioning of space, as a basic unit instead of commonly used plot.
+It discusses in detail the issue of the smallest spatial unit, leading to the proposal and later test of morphological tessellation, Voronoi-based partitioning of space, as a basic unit of analysis.
 The topological aggregation capability of tessellation is further tested in comparison to conventionally used methods.
 Furthermore, chapter 6 proposes urban tissue as an operational taxonomic unit for numerical taxonomy and defines a relational framework of urban form, which will be later used for the morphometric characterisation of both main case studies.

 Chapter 7 builds on the proposals and empirical tests presented in the previous chapter and presents a selection of morphometric characters of two kinds - primary and contextual.
 A complex quantitative description of urban form patterns linked to the level of individual buildings is then used as an input for cluster analysis identifying urban tissue types in the urban fabric in the form of homogenous contiguous clusters.